silverstee1/DB25CHEP-TAG/README.md

 When using with Xilinx Impact under cable options choose Parallel cable 3

+USB-C is only to provide 3.3V power to the programmer/CPLD the R3 and R3 5.1kOhm Resistors are unecessary if you'll only be using a USB-C to A cable, they're only necessary with a C to C cable.

 A nice 6pin Clip makes it easier to program most CPLDs that have 2.54mm pin JTAG headers on the pcb boards

 I use this 6P clip https://www.aliexpress.us/item/3256805030490716.html